codedownio/sandwich/sandwich-site/docs/intro.md

 ## Expectations

 The tests above assert things using expectation functions like `shouldBe`.
-There are a variety of these in [Test.Sandwich.Expectations](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich-Expectations.html) and they are similar to other test frameworks, such as `shouldNotBe`, `shouldContain`, etc.
+There are a variety of these in [Test.Sandwich.Expectations](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich-Expectations.html) such as `shouldNotBe`, `shouldContain`, etc., and they are similar to other test frameworks.

 These functions simply throw an exception of type [FailureReason](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich-Misc.html#t:FailureReason) which the Sandwich machinery catches and displays.
 Don't worry, you can throw other exceptions too.
 You can even write instances for your [custom exception types](extensions/advanced#formatting-custom-exceptions) so that they display nicely in Sandwich [formatters](formatters/tui).